Asgard21/cse476-final-project/README.md

 python generate_answer_template.py

 The script will automatically do the following:
-Query every question
+Query every question,
+Produce final answers,
-Produce final answers only (no chain-of-thought) Validate that the JSON meets course requirements.
+Validate that the JSON is acceptable.